Air Curtain Ventilation CFD Simulation: ANSYS Fluent Ammonia Removal Tutorial

 Ammonia Removal By Air Curtain Ventilation CFD Simulation, ANSYS Fluent Training

-Figure 3: Velocity streamlines illustrating how the Air Curtain Ventilation CFD simulation creates a focused upward flow to exhaust the contained ammonia.
+Figure 3: Velocity streamlines showing the 4.4 m/s downward jets colliding and creating a focused upward chimney to exhaust the ammonia.

 FAQ